cloudlinux/libcare/docs/libcare.rst

 ``makefile-kpmake.inc`` file when the ``CC`` variable equals ``kpatch_cc`` or ``makefile-patch.inc`` otherwise.
 The former provides a set of rules that meet ``kpmake``\ s criteria described in `kpmake`_.
-The later provides a set of rules described `Manual Patch Creation`_, except for the libraries output that are broken with them and require including of a makefile ``makefile-patch-link.inc`` that links the shared library to extract proper names of the sections for the kpatch.
-For the usage example take a look at the ``both`` test that tests patching of both binary and a library it loads.
+The later provides a set of rules described in `Manual Patch Creation`_, except for the libraries output that is broken with them and requires including of a makefile ``makefile-patch-link.inc`` that links the shared library to extract proper names of the sections for the kpatch.
+For the usage example take a look at the test ``both`` that tests patching of both binary and a library it loads.

 ``fastsleep.so``
 ^^^^^^^^^^^^^^^^

-To speed-up test execution while allowing them to be run manually we had to adjust tests with a ``LD_PRELOAD``\ ed library that redefines ``sleep`` and ``nanosleep`` to change their arguments so the code sleeps faster.
+To speed up test execution while allowing them to be run manually we had to adjust tests with a ``LD_PRELOAD``\ ed library that redefines ``sleep`` and ``nanosleep`` to change their arguments so the code sleeps faster.
 The code is in the file ``fastsleep.c``.